 [Surah al-Baqarah, 2:158]

-Providing commentary on this verse, Ibn Kathir رحمة الله عليه writes:
+Providing commentary on this verse, Ibn Kathir V writes:

 Whoever performs Sa’i between Safa and Marwah should remember his meekness, humbleness and need for Allah to guide his heart, lead his affairs to success and forgive his sins.
 He should also want Allah to eliminate his shortcomings and errors and to guide him to the straight path.
 He should ask Allah to keep him firm on this path until he meets death, and to change his situation from that of sin and errors to that of perfection and being forgiven, the same providence which was provided to Hajar.

-In contrast with Tawaf which focuses one’s mind on Allah, Sa’i symbolises the ongoing struggle that we encounter throughout our lives, as Hajar had experienced.
-However, through her unwavering Tawakkul (reliance on Allah), her supplications were answered and her needs were met.
+In contrast with Tawaf which focuses one’s mind on Allah, Sa’i symbolises the ongoing struggle that we encounter throughout our lives, as Hajar P had experienced.
+However, through her unwavering Tawakkul (reliance on God), her supplications were answered and her needs were met.
 For the pilgrim, Sa’i is a time for meditation and reflection on one’s presence in the physical world.

 How to Perform Sa’i

-Prior to performing Sa’i, it is Sunnah to return to the Hajar al-Aswad in order to kiss it, if you have the opportunity, or perform Istilam of al-Hajr al-Aswad.
+Prior to performing Sa’i, it is Sunnah to return to the Hajar al-Aswad in order to kiss it, if you have the opportunity, or perform Istilam of it.
 You will be performing Istilam for the ninth time, following the eight times you performed Istilam during Tawaf.
-This Istilam is only applicable if you’re going to perform Sa’i immediately after.
+This Istilam is only applicable if Sa’i is performed immediately after Tawaf.

-If you’ve forgotten to perform Istilam prior to Sa’i, or you’re finding it difficult to return to the line of al-Hajr al-Aswad due to crowds or tiredness, it may be left out.
-However, it can also be performed in the Masjid, as long as you are facing al-Hajr al-Aswad.
+If you’ve forgotten to perform Istilam prior to Sa’i, or you’re finding it difficult to return to the line of the Hajar al-Aswad due to crowds or tiredness, it may be left out.
+However, it can also be performed in Masjid al-Haram, as long as you are facing the Hajar al-Aswad.

 Proceed to Safa

-Proceed to the hill of Safa, which is located in line with al-Hajr al-Aswad.
+Proceed to the hill of Safa, which is located in line with the Hajar al-Aswad.
 There is a white sign which indicates where it is.
 As you are approaching Safa, it is Sunnah to recite the following:

 [Surah al-Baqarah, 2:158]